bongiozzo/musica_mustdie/output/band_fateswarning.md

 # Fates Warning

-Дискография
-"Night on Brocken" 1984, Heavy Metal
-"The Spectre Within" 1985, Progressive
-"Awaken The Guardian" 1986, Progressive
-"No Exit" 1988, Progressive
-"Perfect Symmetry" 1989, Progressive
-"Parallels" 1991, Progressive
-"Inside Out" 1994, Progressive
-"A Pleasant Shade Of Gray" 1997, Progressive "Disconnected" 2000, Progressive
-"FWX" 2004, Progressive
-"Darkness in a Different Light" 2013, Progressive "Theories Of Flight" 2016, Progressive
+## Дискография

+### "Night on Brocken" 1984, Heavy Metal

+Buried Alive
+The Calling
+Kiss of Death
+Night On Brocken
+S.E.K.
+Misfit
+Shadowfax
+Damnation
+Soldier Boy

+### "The Spectre Within" 1985, Progressive

+Traveler in Time
+Orphan Gypsy
+Without A Trace
+Pirates of the Underground
+The Apparition
+Kyrie Eleison
+Epitaph

+### "Awaken The Guardian" 1986, Progressive

+1. The Sorceress
+2. Valley Of The Dolls
+3. Fata Morgana
+4. Guardina
+5. Prelude To Ruin
+6. Ginats Lore (Heart Of Winter)
+7. 6:00
+8. Time Long Past
+9. Exodus

+Jim Matheos - Guitars
+John Arch - Vocals
+Frank "X" Arest - Guitars
+Joe DiBiase - Bass
+Steve Zimmerman - Drums

+(P)(C) 1986

+### "No Exit" 1988, Progressive

+1. No Exit
+2. Anarchy Divine
+3. Silent Crissis
+4. In A Word
+5. Shades Of Heavenly Death
+6. The Ivory Gate Of Dreams
+    I. Innocence
+   II.
+Cold Daze
+  III.
+Daylight Dreamers
+  IV.
+Quietus
+   V. Ivory Tower
+  VI.
+Whispers On The Wind
+ VII.
+Aquiesence
+VIII.
+Retrospect

+(P)(C) 1988

+### "Perfect Symmetry" 1989, Progressive

+1. Part Of The Machine
+2. Through Different Eyes
+3. Static Arts
+4. A World Apart
+5. At Fates Hand
+6. The Arena
+7. Chasing Time
+8. Nothing Left To Say

+Jim Matheos - Guitars
+Ray Alder - Vocals
+Frank Arest - Guitars, Vocals
+Joe DiBiase - Bass
+Mark Zonder - Drums

+(P)(C) 1989

+### "Parallels" 1991, Progressive

+Playlist:
+Leave the Past Behind
+Life in Still Water
+Eye to Eye
+The Eleventh Hour
+Point of View
+We Only Say Goodbye
+Dont Follow Me
+The Road Goes on Forever

+### "Inside Out" 1994, Progressive

+Outside Looking In
+Pale Fire
+The Strand
+Shelter Me
+Island in the Stream
+Down to the Wire
+Face the Fear
+Inward Bound
+Monument
+Afterglow

+### "A Pleasant Shade Of Gray" 1997, Progressive

+PART I     1:53
+PART II    3:25
+PART III   3:53
+PART IV    4:26
+PART V     5:24
+PART VI    7:28
+PART VII   4:51
+PART VIII  3:31
+PART IX    4:45
+PART X     1:19
+PART XI    3:34
+PART XII   7:45

+### "Disconnected" 2000, Progressive

+Disconnected - Part I
+One
+So
+Pieces Of Me
+Something From Nothing
+Still Remains
+Disconnected - Part II

+### "FWX" 2004, Progressive

+01. Left Here
+02. Simple Human
+03. River Wide Ocean Deep
+04. Another Perfect Day
+05. Heal Me
+06. Sequence #7
+07. Crawl
+08. A Handful Of Doubt
+09. Stranger (With Familiar Face)
+X. Wish

+### "Darkness in a Different Light" 2013, Progressive

+### "Theories Of Flight" 2016, Progressive

+1. From The Rooftops
+2. Seven Stars
+3. SOS
+4. The Light And Shade Of Things
+5. White Flag
+6. Like Stars Our Eyes Have Seen
+7. The Ghosts Of Home
+8. Theories Of Flight

 ## Отношения с другими группами